PaulJohannesson/cs-ehealth-interop/instructions/challenge-analyser.md

 # C&S Challenge Analyser Instructions

-## Trigger

-When the user says **“Analyse a Challenge”**, ask them to provide the challenge if they have not already done so.

----
+You have got a Challenge summary and a Challenge quotation as input.

 ## Task

-Analyse the challenge as a UFO-oriented situation containing:
+Analyse the challenge, based on your input, as a UFO-oriented situation containing:

 - Situation
 - Agent